Brachytherapy for breast cancer involves placing radioactive material directly in the area where breast cancer has been removed from the breast.

 There are different types of brachytherapy.
 There are at least two ways to deliver radiation from inside the breast.

 INTERSTITIAL BRACHYTHERAPY (IMB)

-- Several small needles with tubes called catheters are placed through the skin into the tissues around the lumpectomy site.
+- Several small needles with tubes called catheters are placed through the skin into the tissues of the breast around the lumpectomy site.
 This is most often done 1 to 2 weeks after surgery.

 - Mammography, ultrasound, or CT scans are used to place the radioactive material where it will work best to kill the cancer.

 - The radioactive material is placed in the catheters and remains for 1 week.

 - Sometimes the radiation can be delivered twice a day for 5 days by a remote-controlled machine.

 - After breast lump removal, there is a cavity where the cancer was removed.
 A device that contains a silicone balloon and tube that has channels running through it can be inserted into this cavity.
 A few days after placement, radiation in the form of tiny radioactive pellets can go into the channels, delivering radiation from inside the balloon.
 This is often done two times a day for five days.
 Sometimes the catheter is placed during the first surgery while you are asleep.